Erik Grendel

 Erik Grendel (born 13 October 1988) is a Slovak former professional footballer who played as a midfielder.
-He is currently the assistant manager of FK Pohronie.
+He is currently the manager of Slovan Bratislava B.

 Club career

 He started his senior career in Dubnica, making his league debut in July 2005 at the age of 16.
 After four years in Dubnica, he signed with Slovan Bratislava in September 2009.

 After a spell in Poland with Górnik Zabrze, he returned to his native Slovakia, joining Spartak Trnava in July 2018.

 In June 2023, Grendel announced his retirement from football, but would continue as assistant coach at Pohronie.